Oxford, Alabama was founded in the early 1850s, and was so-named Ox-Ford due to the narrow crossing of the local creek.

 5. J C Morgan Art Gallery

-Nestled in Downtown Oxford, J C Morgan Art Gallery is an eclectic space which sells and displays colourful hand-blown glass ornaments, jewellery, crafts and paintings.
+When I was walking around downtown Oxford, I brought a visit to J C Morgan Art Gallery, an eclectic space which sells and displays colorful hand-blown glass ornaments, jewelry, crafts and paintings.

 A multitude of impressive artworks are created by Alabama artists, allowing you the perfect opportunity to find a souvenir or unique piece as a reminder of your trip.